Phobetor/billomat/README.md

 If this client is used in asynchronous processes or CLI commands you can activate automatic waiting for rate limit reset.
 In that mode all method calls that would otherwise throw a `\Phobetor\Billomat\Exception\TooManyRequestsException` will wait for the rate limit reset and retry automatically.
-You SHOULD NOT use this in synchronous request (e. g. a website request) because all method calls in that mode can last very long and most likely longer than your server’s gateway timeout.
+You **should not** use this in synchronous request (e. g. a website request) because all method calls in that mode can last very long and most likely longer than your server’s request timeout.
 There are two ways to do this.

 At construction: